shayneestill/p8105_hw6_ske2118/hw6.md

 | victim_sexMale | 0.426 |  0.324 |   0.558 |

-The odds of solving homicides for male victims is 0.426 times the odds of solving homicides for female victims is 0.426.
+The odds of solving homicides for male victims is 0.426 times the odds of solving homicides for female victims is 0.426, adjusting for sex and race.
+The 95% confidence interval is (0.324, 0.558).

 Now run glm for each of the cities in your dataset, and extract the adjusted odds ratio (and CI) for solving homicides comparing male